JasonW77/ITEC_2905_Capstone/README.md

 *Fix the wrap text problem for the notes TextArea in the print stage.
-*On action event for the technician notes and miscellaneous notes text areas. to help with flow *Remove cleaning, claims, and Event notice from user UI
+*On action event for the technician notes and miscellaneous notes text areas. to help with flow *Remove cleaning, claims, and Event notice from user UI *Need to add code for all text areas in the report pane not just the main text area. specifically the on action event for the ENTER key.